Bioconductor/setup-starcluster-image/sge_bioc.md

 starcluster terminate smallcluster
 ```

-To stop paying for cluster usage.
+(back on your local mahine) to stop paying for cluster usage.

 ## SSH Cluster